-In combination with social distancing, the Centers for Disease Control recommends wearing face masks when it might be hard to stay six feet apart, like at the grocery store.
-The mask helps protect other people in case you have the virus but don’t have symptoms.
+In combination with social distancing, the Centers for Disease Control recommends wearing face masks when it might be hard to stay six feet apart, like at the grocery store or in other gatherings.

 The CDC says cloth face masks or other coverings help prevent the spread of COVID-19 by stopping respiratory droplets that contain the virus from entering the air when you exhale.

 The CDC recommends anyone older than 2 years of age wear a face mask when in a public setting where distancing is difficult.
 Although, CDC recommendations make an exception for children younger than 2 years old and anyone who has difficulty breathing.

 Running face masks are made for high-output activities.
 Cut from technical fabrics, face masks for running are stretchy, lightweight and breathable.
 The technical materials help wick sweat away from your skin, and they dry quickly to keep you comfortable.

 The snug fit ensures your breath doesn't escape from the sides of the mask, and breathable, two-layer designs let you breathe easily while still protecting yourself and others.

 Like all your reusable masks, masks for running should be washed regularly.
 The CDC recommends washing your masks in with you regular laundry.